modelrelay/modelrelay-rs/README.md

 ### Structured outputs (response_format)

-Request JSON or JSON Schema-constrained responses when the provider supports it:
+Request JSON or JSON Schema-constrained responses when the backend supports it:

 ```rust
 use modelrelay::{Client, Config, ProxyOptions, ProxyRequest, ResponseFormat, ResponseFormatKind, ResponseJSONSchema};